virtual-labs/outreach-web-pages-iiith/workshop-process/workshop-process.md

  3. Java must be downloadable through the Internet and Gmail should be accessible.

- 4. System configuration (Recommended)
+ 4. System configuration (Recommended) :

-     - Browser: Firefox and Chrome
+     - Browser: Firefox and Chrome.

-     - Plugins: Flash, Java 1.6 version, and IcedTea
+     - Plugins: Flash, Java 1.6 version, and IcedTea.

-     - JavaScript should be enabled on the browser
+     - JavaScript should be enabled on the browser.

-     - No pop-up blockers
+     - No pop-up blockers.

-  5. Pre-Workshop checklist
+  5. Pre-Workshop checklist :

       - [Virtual Labs](https://www.vlab.co.in/)  web page should be accessible from the browser.

 #### Documents to be submitted  by College after the online workshop:
-   1. Attendance sheet either from the web interface tool on which the workshop was conducted (e.g: Zoom or Cisco Webex or Google Meet etc)
+   1. Attendance sheet either from the web interface tool on which the workshop was conducted (e.g: Zoom or Cisco Webex or Google Meet etc).

    2. A screenshot/snapshot of the particpants obtained from the meeting tool.